 My other ongoing projects include a comparative study of racialization, indigeneity, and colonial education in Puerto Rico and Native American residential schools in the United States.

+I serve on the International Editorial Board for Manchester University Press' Contemporary Anarchist Studies Series.
 I have held fellowships at the National Yiddish Book Center, the Joseph A. Labadie Collection, and elsewhere.
 I have also worked as a muralist, community organizer, and set designer.

 Any Minute Now the World Streams Over Its Border!: Anarchism and Yiddish Literature.
 Forthcoming with Yale University Press.